 In defence of Days of Thunder (1990)

-I knew exactly where the urge had come from.
-Earlier in the month, I’d produced a story for The Project about Victorian drag racer Phil Lamattina, who survived a horror crash and has now quit racing.
+Earlier in the month, I’d watched a TV news story about drag racer Phil Lamattina who had survived a horror crash and has now quit racing.

 Should I even revisit this film?
 Or was it best left in my childhood?